-This course focuses on project management methodology and will provide you with both concepts, tools, and methods, and behavioural skills in order to successfully complete innovative projects.
+This course focuses on project management methodology and will provide you with both concepts, tools, and methods, and behavioral skills in order to successfully complete innovative projects.
 Key challenges for project managers include the ability to manage without influence; to gain the support of stakeholders; and to access resources not directly under their control.

-Economy and Sociology of health
+Economy and Sociology of Health

 The first objective of this course is to drive you to see how the healthcare system offers a decision-making framework based on efficiency.
 The healthcare system is facing major inequalities.
 The objective of this course is to understand the causes, nature and consequences, the ways they are culturally understood, and some of the most important attempts to address these inequalities.
 The different topics addressed during this class are healthcare system and social security, supply and demand of care, regulation and economic assessment of healthcare programs, inequalities toward health, and health prevention and promotion.